hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 Within the `parameter` object is the `coordinate` keyword, which contains the name of the coordinate system (must be from the schema) and also the details about which coordinate components are present in the parameter.
-See the `coordinate` description below for those details.
-(Section 3.6.8 Specifying coordinates)[3-6-8-Specifying -coordinates]
+See the `coordinate` description below ([section 3.6.8 Specifying vectorComponents](#368-specifying-vectorcomponents)) for those details.

 ### 3.6.4 Additional Metadata Object